mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Thus the `confirmed_transcript_hash` field in a GroupContext object represents a transcript over the whole history of MLSPlaintext Commit messages, up to the confirmation tag field in the current MLSPlaintext message.
 The confirmation tag is then included in the transcript for the next epoch.
-The interim transcript hash is passed to new members in the GroupInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.
+The interim transcript hash is computed by new members using the confirmation tag in the GroupInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.

 As shown above, when a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.